 With the likes of Legendary whale Kyogre and iconic Gen 1 starter Blastoise in their ranks, Trainers have plenty to choose from when it comes to Water-type Pokemon.
 In fact, there are more of them than any other type across the entire Pokedex.

 Not all of them are going to be worth a spot on your team, though, and often the Pokemon that look the best aren’t always the most powerful.
-On that note, here are the 13 best Water-types you need on your team if you want to wash away the competition.
+Now that Pokemon Scarlet and Violet are with us, here are the 13 best Water-types you need on your team if you want to wash away the competition.

 The Mythical Volcanion is a dual Water/Fire-type Pokemon that is one of the best in the franchise.
 Volcanion shines with its high Defense (120) and Special Attack (130) stats.
 One particular standout ability it has is Water Absorb, which means that 1/4 of its HP will heal whenever it’s hit with water-type attacks.